jr0senblum/jwalk/README.md

 ##Functions
-Functions always take at least two parameters: a first parameter which is a tuple of elements representing a Path into a JSON Object, and a second parameter which is expected to be a proplist or map representation of a JSON structure.
+Functions always take at least two parameters: a first parameter which is a tuple of elements representing a Path into a JSON Object, and a second parameter which is expected to be a proplist, map or eep18 representation of a JSON structure.

-* ``jwalk:delete(Path, Obj)`` - Remove the value from Obj, at the location specified by Path, and return a new Map or Proplist
+* ``jwalk:delete(Path, Obj)`` - Remove the value from Obj, at the location specified by Path, and return a structure
 * ``jwalk:get(Path, Obj)``, ``jwalk:get(Path, Obj, Default)``  - Return the
 value from Obj, at the specificed Path, or undefined or Default
 * ``jwalk:set(Path, Obj, Val)`` - Set a value in an Object, at the specified